 GE made bazillions of PR-1 meters starting in about 1948.
 I’m not sure when GE stopped making PR-1s, but I do know they got out of the light-meter business by 1960 as selenium gave way to cadmium sulfide (CdS) and as better cameras increasingly came with onboard light meters.

 My PR-1 still registers light with gusto, but I haven’t tried it out yet to see how accurate it is.
-One day I’ll load up my Kodak Retina Ia or maybe one of my Argus C-3s and take the PR-1 along for some shooting.
+One day I’ll load up my Kodak Retina Ia or maybe one of my Argus C-3s and take the GE PR-1 Exposure Meter along for some shooting.